 CENTRAL CITY RECOVERY

-Central City Recovery is a substance abuse treatment program for adults (age 18 and over) offering those who meet medical necessity for residential treatment and are eligible or have Medi-Cal or My Health LA benefits and reside in LA county.
+Central City Recovery is an adult age 18 and over gender specific program offering substance abuse treatment for those who meet medical necessity for residential treatment and are eligible or have Medi-Cal or My Health LA benefits and reside in LA county.
 Wrap around services are provided including assessments, case management, treatment planning, individual and group counseling and linkage to community resources.
-Adults interested in substance abuse treatment are referred to gender specific and age appropriate programs at SCADP and VOALA.

 JOB SUMMARY AND PURPOSE

-In training to be an AOD counselor, the AOD Support Staff I Registered - MC provides services to beneficiaries participating in treatment while monitoring the program premises for safety and security.
-The AOD Support Staff I participates in group counseling sessions and crisis management, and is in good standing pursuing the education and supervised hours required to achieve certification.
+In training to be an AOD counselor, the AOD Support Staff I MC – Registered provides services to beneficiaries participating in treatment while monitoring the program premises for safety and security.
+The participates in group counseling sessions and crisis management, and is in good standing pursuing the education and supervised hours required to achieve certification.
 Meets annual renewal requirements and submits annual renewal of Registration until Certification is earned.